...

 • aged between 12 and 16 weeks that, although vaccinated against rabies, do not meet the validity requirements, and consequently not yet protected against the disease.

-In addition, each animal shall be accompanied by a European passport; they need a written declaration of the owner in case an authorized person carries out the non-commercial movement of the animal by written delegation of the owner, and be regularly anti-rabies vaccinated at least 21 days prior to arrival and no more than a year prior to arrival.
+In addition, each animal shall be accompanied by a European passport.
+The owner must provide a written declaration in case an authorized person carries out the non-commercial movement of the animal.
+Furthermore, the animal must be regularly anti-rabies vaccinated at least 21 days prior to arrival and no more than a year prior to arrival.

 Here you can read all the useful information about your pet relocation and which pets you can relocate to Italy.